oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 One focus area in this article was serverless functions, written in Go and running on Oracle Cloud Infrastructure.
 The automated build and deployment of these functions was discussed, as was the use of API Gateway to provide access to the function to external HTTP consumers.

 The second main topic was the Go SDK for OCI for interacting with OCI services from Go applications.
-The article showed how in Go code, the Object Storage service can be accessed to store and retrieve files.
+The article showed how to use Go code to access the Object Storage service to store and retrieve files.

 The two topics were combined in function *object-broker*.
 This OCI Function leverages *resource principal authentication* and permissions granted through a dynamic group.
 Through a runtime configuration, the function learns about current environment specific settings.

-In the next article, interacting with the Oracle Database is the main topic.
-Creating a connection from a Go application to a local Oracle Database as well as to an Autonomous Database running on OCI and performing SQL operations with these databases from the comfort of your Go application.
-Further topics include working with an Oracle Wallet for proper management of database credentials, including the wallet in the deployment process and combining interactions with the OCI Object Storage and the Autonomous Database services in a single application.
+In the next article, interacting with the Oracle Database will be the main topic.
+Creating a connection from a Go application to a local Oracle Database, as well as to an Autonomous Database running on OCI, and performing SQL operations with these databases from the comfort of your Go application.
+Further topics include working with an Oracle Wallet for proper management of database credentials, including the wallet in the deployment process, and combining interactions with the OCI Object Storage and the Autonomous Database services in a single application.

 ## Resources